 Sally of the Wasteland fosters a kind of grit and gratuity that often grows destabilized as narratives such as this progress.
 The tale is wise enough to keep it from taking itself too seriously while at the same time injecting just the right amount of human sentiment to keep the comic away from jarring sappiness.

 After utter cataclysm, what remains of Louisiana is thrown into social and cultural disarray, where cannibalism, rape and death are about as common as can be.
 In this discombobulated state, norms are all but completely forgotten: Pillaging without any economic gain runs rampant; humanity straddles the threshold of quite literally consuming itself; and most importantly, the feminine has decapitated any notion of patriarchal authority.
 However, this leads to more than a few confusing encounters.
 Such is the case with Sally who, despite easily neutralizing hoards of monsters, pirates and super mutants, falls to the classic, chivalrous stereotype of female emotional dependence upon a man.
 Tommy, in contrast, rarely provides any pivotal support, coming off as transparent and relatively one-dimensional.
 Appropriately, the catalyst for this bizarre series of events is the far-off chance at another go of a normal, non-irradiated community.
-Funny how a tale of guts, tits and shrapnel could yield something more complex, eh?
+Funny how a tale of guts, breasts, and shrapnel could yield something more complex, eh?